MicrosoftDocs/sql-docs/docs/azure-data-studio/machine-learning-extension-import-view-models.md

 ms.author: davidph
 manager: cgronlun
 ---
-# Import or view models with Machine Learning extension (preview) for Azure Data Studio
+# Import or view models with Machine Learning extension for Azure Data Studio (Preview)

 Learn how to use the [Machine Learning extension for Azure Data Studio](machine-learning-extension.md) to import an ONNX model or view already imported models in your database.